d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 We can solve this with the vectors $[1,-1]^\top$ and $[1,2]^\top$ respectively.

-We can check this in code using the built-in numpy `numpy.linalg.eig` routine.
+We can check this in code using the built-in `numpy.linalg.eig` routine.

 ```{.python .input}
 np.linalg.eig(np.array([[2, 1], [2, 3]]))